Buterin and Musk’s representative join the development of Dogecoin

 Dogecoin was jokingly created in 2013 by Adobe programmer Jackson Palmer and enthusiast Billy Markus, who came to his rescue.
 Since that time, the altcoin has not developed in any way, and one of its developers admitted at all that he got rid of the cryptocurrency in 2015.
 Billy Marcus revealed that he sold Dogecoin for the amount that can buy a used Honda Civic car.
 Over the past six years, altcoin has risen in price by 52,627%.
 On August 17, Dogecoin is trading at $ 0.029, and its capitalization is $ 38.7 billion.

 Dogecoin owes its rapid growth in 2021 to Elon Musk, who actively began promoting the token on Twitter.
 Businessman spoke out about the main problem of Dogecoin, offered money to large holders of a digital coin, and also bought several tokens to his son.
 Against the background of these statements, in just three days from January 27 to January 29, the value of Dogecoin increased by 1115% (from $ 0.0076 to $ 0.069).
-On February 8, the price of the coin set an all-time high at $ 0.087.
+In early May, the value of the coin set an all-time high at $ 0.73 (an increase of 18 150% since the beginning of the year).

 – The comic Dogelon Mars token immediately went up in price by 50,000% due to an outage